Torteous44/radioform/apps/mac/README.md

 ## Structure

 - **RadioformApp/**: SwiftUI menu bar application (UX + preferences)
-- **RadioformAudioHost/**: CoreAudio engine + device management layer

-## Architecture Rule
+## Architecture

 The menu bar app and audio host are **separate processes**.
-The app communicates with the host via a clean API (XPC or local controller), ensuring that UI crashes never kill audio.
+The app communicates with the host via JSON control file (`/tmp/radioform-preset.json`), ensuring that UI crashes never kill audio.

-The audio host can run headless as a launch agent, independent of the menu bar UI.
+The audio host (`packages/host/`) runs headless as a launch agent, independent of the menu bar UI.